awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_external_master_with_delay.md

 ## Usage Notes<a name="mysql_rds_set_external_master_with_delay-usage-notes"></a>

  The master user must run the `mysql.rds_set_external_master_with_delay` procedure\.
-This procedure must be run on the MySQL DB instance to be configured as the Read Replica of a MySQL instance running external to Amazon RDS\.
+This procedure must be run on the MySQL DB instance to be configured as the read replica of a MySQL instance running external to Amazon RDS\.

  Before you run `mysql.rds_set_external_master_with_delay`, you must configure the instance of MySQL running external to Amazon RDS to be a replication master\.
 To connect to the MySQL instance running external to Amazon RDS, you must specify values for `replication_user_name` and `replication_user_password`\.
 These values must indicate a replication user that has `REPLICATION CLIENT` and `REPLICATION SLAVE` permissions on the external instance of MySQL\.